fieldtrip/website/development/project/distributed.md

 ## Core idea

-Standardise distributed computing `<del>`at the DCCN`</del>` from within open source MATLAB toolboxes, through the use of developed functions such as Torque (qsubfeval, qsubcellfun) or peer-to-peer computing (peerfeval, peercellfun).
+Standardize distributed computing ~~at the DCCN~~ from within open source MATLAB toolboxes, through the use of developed functions such as Torque (qsubfeval, qsubcellfun) or peer-to-peer computing (peerfeval, peercellfun).

 This could be implemented into